genesiscommunitysuccess/docs/docs/04_front-end/06_deploying/01_introduction.md

 # Default web server setup:

-For genesis application servers the web server of choice is [nginx](https://www.nginx.com/).
+For Genesis application servers the web server of choice is [nginx](https://www.nginx.com/).

 There is a _product user_ on each server named after the product.